milnegeneseo/digital-scholarly-editing/scholEditing_intro/timeline.md

+## Using TimelineJS to tell a story about manuscript revisions

 This page and the following two will explain how you can use [TimelineJS](http://timeline.knightlab.com/), an open-source tool for creating interactive timelines, to build your own narratives about Thoreau’s revisions to *Walden*.
 First, we’ll introduce the tool, and you’ll practice using it by building a simple timeline based on some of what you’ve read in Gleick’s *The Information*.
 Next, you’ll learn how to work with the images in the Huntington Library’s digitized *Walden* manuscript.
 Finally, you’ll learn how to bring those images into a timeline that tells a story about a particular revision.

 ## What is TimelineJS?